Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Host (Coffeezilla):

 Oh right.
-But you were responsible for the deployment of the token, and the management of the flow of funds should be handled by Kip, right?
+But you were responsible for the deployment of the token, while the management of the fund flow should be handled by Kip, right?

 Hayden Davis: